apelegri/wechat-mini-program-wiki/README.md

 **Routing mode description:**

 - **Initialization:**
-Once the mini-program is launched, the first page load by calling the `onLoad` and`onShow` function.
+Once the mini-program is launched, the first page is loaded by calling the `onLoad` and`onShow` function.

 - **Open a new page:**
 Opening a new page hides the current page and jumps to another one using the `wx.navigateTo`.